Our Team

 RCED Supervisor/CRC

 Chip Mitiguy is a Recovery Coach who brings plenty of lived experience to his role.
 He has worked in law, teaching, the winter sports industry, manufacturing and as a healthcare recruiter.
-A native of Burlington Vermont, Chip lived in the Rutland area for more than 35 years and moved to Middlebury almost 3 years ago.
+A native of Burlington Vermont, Chip lived in the Rutland area for more than 35 years and moved to Middlebury 6 years ago.
 He is the proud father of five children and four (wonderful!) grandchildren.
-Chip fills his time with recovery-related activities, reading and his yellow lab Suki!
+Chip fills his time with recovery-related activities and reading.
 He appreciates any opportunity to witness another’s path in recovery, however that appears.

 Justin Bouchard